 Background: Lead poisoning remains a significant environmental public health threat.
-Although the prevalence of elevated blood levels has significantly declined from the 1970s, when 88 percent of children had excessive lead in their bodies, today more than 535,000 children need CDC-funded services to reduce their exposures.
+Although the prevalence of elevated blood levels has significantly declined from the 1970s, when 88 percent of children had excessive lead in their bodies, today thousands of children need CDC-funded services to prevent their exposures.